Manal Matha Shrine

-Today, the Shrine is one of the sixteen Shrines in of the Diocese of Tuticorin.
-It is administrated by the people of Sokkan Kudieruppu.
-Saturday devotion is famous in the shrine, receiving visitors from southern Tamil Nadu and from some parts of Kerala, Andhra Pradesh and Karnataka visit the shrine.
-Blessed Holy Meal is served to all the people, irrespective of caste and religion on every first Saturday of the month.
-Ten days of feast is celebrated every year in the month of September.
+Today, the Shrine is one of the sixteen shrines in the Diocese of Tuticorin.
+It is administered by the Sokkan Kudierappu parish.
+Saturday devotion is famous in the shrine, receiving visitors from southern Tamil Nadu and from some parts of Kerala, Andhra Pradesh, and Karnataka visit the shrine.
+Blessed Holy Meal is served to all the people, irrespective of caste and religion, on the first Saturday of every month.
+Ten days of feast are celebrated every year in September.
 It starts with the flag-hoisting on the Friday followed by The Feast of the Cross and ends with a grand Holy mass on the tenth day of the feast.